aragon/app/docs/projectDocs/pluginEncapsulation.md

 1. Create a new subfolder under the `/src/plugins` folder (e.g., `/src/plugins/gaslessPlugin`);

-2. Implement the Plugin definitions on a `/constants/plugin.ts` file by following the `IPlugin` interface.
+2. Implement the Plugin definitions in a `/constants/plugin.ts` file by following the `IPlugin` interface.

-3. Implement all the required Slot Components for the new plugin.
+3. Implement all the required Slot Components for the new Plugin.
 All the available Slot Components are defined under a `/constants/moduleSlots.ts` file inside each module (e.g., `/modules/governance/constants/moduleSlots.ts`).

 4. Create an `index.ts` file under the new Plugin folder exporting a function which initialises the Plugin by registering its Plugin definitions and Slot Components, e.g.:

     ```typescript
     export const initialiseGaslessPlugin = () => {
         pluginRegistryUtils
             .registerPlugin(plugin)
             .registerSlotComponent({
                 slotId: GovernanceSlotId.GOVERNANCE_DAO_MEMBER_LIST,
                 pluginId: plugin.id,
                 component: GaslessMemberList,
             })
             .registerSlotComponent({
                 slotId: GovernanceSlotId.GOVERNANCE_MEMBERS_PAGE_DETAILS,
                 pluginId: plugin.id,
                 component: GaslessMembersPageDetails,
             });
     };
     ```

-5. Update the `initialisePlugins` funciton in the `/plugins/index.ts` file to initialise the new Plugin.
+5. Update the `initialisePlugins` function in the `/plugins/index.ts` file to initialise the new Plugin.